 I was searching for a unique place to take my daughter, Carisa for her birthday this past weekend.
-As luck would have it, I learned about a restaurant that was located in the Cobb County International Airport at McCollum Field.
+As luck would have it, I learned about a restaurant located in the Cobb County International Airport at McCollum Field in Kennesaw, Georgia.
 Okay, that sounded compelling enough for me to want to check it out.

 After a few minutes, we had both decided what to order.
-I was really feeling the Malibu Rum Pineapple and Glazed Canadian Salmon ($16.00).
-It was served on a bed of kale with a side of basmati rice and slices of crispy plantain.
-It was tender, flavorful and delicious.
+I ordered the Malibu Rum Pineapple and Glazed Canadian Salmon ($16.00).
+Served on a bed of kale with a side of basmati rice and slices of crispy plantain, it was tender, flavorful and delicious.
 Sometimes, restaurants make the mistake of covering their foods with too much sauce (maybe to hide the real taste?) but Elevation lived up to its name.
 It was superb in every way.
 Oh, the side of bacon ($4.00)?
 Just ignore that.
-I didn’t have breakfast that morning, so it really doesn’t count. lol
+I didn’t have breakfast that morning, so it doesn’t count. lol

 We highly recommend this well-kept secret known as Elevation Chophouse and Skybar.
-Everyone was so courteous and friendly and every employee acknowledged and spoke to you.
-The food was exceptional and very filling and the prices were extremely fair.
+Everyone was so courteous and friendly, and every employee acknowledged and spoke to you.
+The food was exceptional and very filling, and the prices were extremely fair.
 There weren’t many guests there for Saturday Brunch, but everyone seemed to be enjoying themselves and their food.
-I took note that the dining room was very clean as was their bathroom.
+I took note that the dining room was immaculate as was their bathroom.

 The most glaringly obvious aspect of this restaurant was its cool view of the tarmac and the various airplanes in the hangar.
 It was slightly overcast, but still, a beautiful day and it was glorious to watch the private planes departing and returning from some unknown adventure.

-Pro tip: Check into Yelp! while at Elevation and you will receive a free glass of their superb house wine.
-I ordered the white zinfandel and I believe Carisa ordered the pinot noir.
+Pro tip: Check into Yelp! while at Elevation Chophouse and you will receive a free glass of their superb house wine.
+I ordered the white zinfandel, and I believe Carisa ordered the pinot noir.